-47. Business Rate Supplements (BRS)
+45. Business Rate Supplements (BRS)

 BRS were introduced by the Business Rate Supplements Act 2009.
 A Business Rate Supplement is a non-exchange transaction, and as such is accounted for under IPSAS 23 (International Public Sector Accounting Standard) Revenue from Non-Exchange Transactions (Taxes and Transfers).
 Lambeth (LBL) bills its ratepayers for the Crossrail BRS.
+Supplements are charged on commercial properties whose rateable value is more than £70,000 multiplied by the BRS multiplier which is 2p (unchanged from previous years).
 This income is not the income of the authority and is not included in the Comprehensive Income and Expenditure Statement.
 Amounts deducted from BRS income to meet administrative expenses are the authority's income.